ocefpaf/2018-SciPy-python-packaging-tutorial/slides.md

 >- install conda-build
 >- choose a package from CRAN or PyPI
 >- run the `conda-skeleton` command for the package
->- "clean" the recipe for conda-forge
+>- adapt the recipe for conda-forge
 >- submit a PR to staged-recipes